 Trait-based Marine Ecosystem Models

-Studies of biodiversity and community ecology are often descriptive and empirical/statistical, and food-web models start out with defining the players in the game.
-Biodiversity is, however, the end point of a cascade of interactions propagating from individuals’ life histories, behaviours and interactions with the environment they inhabit.
-Biodiversity and ecosystem structure are therefore variables, not rigid parameters, and should be predictions from - not input into - ecosystem models.
+Biodiversity is the end point of a cascade of interactions propagating from individuals’ life histories, behaviours and interactions with the environment they inhabit.
+Biodiversity and ecosystem structure are variables, not rigid parameters, and are predictions from - not input into - ecosystem models.